arpitbbhayani/articles/blogs/isolation-forest.md

 External nodes are leaf nodes that could not be split further and reside at the bottom of the tree.
 An external node will always have a sibling node (either internal or external).

+## Why sub-sampling helps
+The Isolation Forest algorithm works well when the trees are created, not from the entire dataset, but from a subsampled data set.
+This is contrary to the almost all other techniques where every other techniques thrievs on data and demands more of it for greater accuracy.
+Subsampling works wonders in this algorithm because normal instances can interfere with isolation process by being little closer to the actual anomalies.
+This is very evident from the diagram below.

+DIAGRAM SHOWING SUBSAMPLING IMPORTANCE

 ### Optimizing decision tree construction

 Since anomalies are susceptible to isolation and have a tendency to reside closer to the root of the decision tree, we could just construct the decision tree till it reaches a certain height and not split points further.
 This height is the height post which which we are (almost) sure that there could not be any anomalies.